 - Dry and comb the lashes.

-Wearing eye makeup without eyelash extension is easy.
-But once you get lash extensions, you need to be wary about the products you use as well as their application and removal to ensure your lash extensions last for three to four weeks without falling out.
+Wearing eye makeup without eyelash extensions is easy.
+But once you get lash extensions, you need to be wary about the products you use as well as their application and removal to ensure your lash extensions last.

 To avoid the worst, choose an eyeliner that’s compatible with lash extensions.
-Go for a water-based one formulated without oils.
+Go for a water-based liquid eyeliner formulated without oils.

 Pro Tip: Did you know that oils can break the bond of the lash glue?
 Check out my guide on how to remove lashes at home with simple oils.